Equilibria in Kuramoto oscillator networks: An algebraic approach: Introduction

-Many recent mathematical studies have focused on possible solutions of the Kuramoto model -- specifically, the equilibrium points of the system \cite{acebron2005kuramoto}.
+Many recent mathematical studies have focused on possible solutions of the Kuramoto model -- specifically, the equilibrium points of the system \cite{chen2018counting,xin2016analytical,chen2019three,mehta2015algebraic,coss2018locating}.
 One of the possible ways to mathematically analyze coupled Kuramoto oscillators is by considering a mean-field approach in the thermodynamic limit, i.e.~$N \rightarrow \infty$, where $N$ is the number of oscillators in the system \cite{pikovsky2015dynamics, pikovsky2008partially}.
 In this case, it is possible to define the critical coupling strength where the system transitions to synchronization \cite{basnarkov2007phase, pazo2005thermodynamic}.
 Using this approach, Medvedev has shown the existence of equilibrium points (twisted states) for small-world networks, where non-local connections play an important role \cite{medvedev2014small}.
 Also, the mean-field approximation is an important strategy in the analytical treatment of coupled oscillators, where the dynamics of the entire system is reduced to a few variables \cite{bick2020understanding, hu2014exact}.
+An interesting approach is given by the discrete state mean-field Kuramoto Model \cite{li2022mean}.
 Furthermore, many other approaches have been used in order to explore the role of topology in the synchronization of Kuramoto oscillators.
 Recent advances have shown different synchronization phenomena in complex networks \cite{parastesh2020chimeras, pikovsky2015dynamics, rodrigues2016kuramoto}.